dartoos-dev/eo_color/README.md

 (100, 200…800, 900) and the named constructors of the color classes.

 - **Note:**
-  - The **"Normal"** column refers to classes that represent unaccented colors, such as the _Amber_, _Green_ or _Red_ classes.
+  - The **"Normal"** column refers to classes that represent non-accent colors such as the _Amber_, _Green_ or _Red_ classes.
-  - The **"Accent"** column refers to classes that represent accent colors, such as the _AmberAccent_, _GreenAccent_ or _RedAccent_ classes.
+  - The **"Accent"** column refers to classes that represent accent colors such as the _AmberAccent_, _GreenAccent_ or _RedAccent_ classes.
-  - **()** is the default constructor, which in turn represents a primary color shade.
+  - **()** is the default constructor, which in turn represents the primary shade of a color.

 | Index | Normal     | Accent |
 | :---- | ---------- | :----- |